GrailFinder/gf-lt/docs/config.md

 #### ToolUse
 - Enable or disable explanation of tools to llm, so it could use them.

-#### ThinkUse
-- Enable or disable insertion of  JsonSerializerToken at the beggining of llm resp.

 ### StripThinkingFromAPI (`true`)
 - Strip thinking blocks from messages before sending to LLM.
 Keeps them in chat history for local viewing but reduces token usage in API calls.